 With its mountainscape stitching to its red and white colour profile, Douglas’ Canadian-centric cover shows the brand's homegrown roots.
 Cut from a single piece of fabric and woven together, the design is almost seamless.
 The red zipper running the entire length of the side wall is the only element that breaks up this impressive white canvas.

 As for upkeep, the top half is machine washable, a bonus for anyone who can't stand the thought of spot cleaning their bed by hand.
 Douglas' cover is composed of Natural Eucalyptus Fabric.
-This proprietary fabric is enhanced by fibers from sustainably farmed eucalyptus trees – stretch-knit and very soft, but also extremely durable.
+This proprietary fabric is enhanced by fibres from sustainably farmed eucalyptus trees – stretch-knit and very soft, but also extremely durable.
 The cover is great for moisture wicking and breathability.